debate-map/app/README.md

 	* 3.4\) Let tilt redeploy the app-server pod, then press "See your data" on the New Relic page.
 	* 3.5\) Wait a few minutes; the add-agent page in the New Relic console should eventually say it is receiving data, letting you then view the details.

+Troubleshooting:
+* You can try using the [nrdiag tool](https://docs.newrelic.com/docs/new-relic-solutions/solve-common-issues/diagnostics-cli-nrdiag/diagnostics-cli-nrdiag).

 </details>